David Peterson: Defeat in the 1990 provincial election

 Peterson felt that the Liberals’ fading poll numbers "reflected greater anxieties about the world and that the party had failed to successfully communicate his government’s accomplishments"; by contrast the NDP's hastily assembled platform called "Agenda for People" managed to escape heavy scrutiny due to their underdog status.
-As the NDP gained momentum, the Liberals panicked as "candidates removed Peterson from their campaign materials" while Treasurer Robert Nixon proposed a cut to the sales tax.
+As the NDP gained momentum, the Liberals panicked as many candidates removed Peterson from their campaign materials and distanced themselves from Peterson, while Treasurer Robert Nixon proposed a cut to the sales tax.
 The Liberal campaign slogan shifted from “Effective leadership for a strong Ontario” to “Warning: An NDP government will be hazardous to your health.”
 Toronto Sun columnist Michael Bennett summed up the divergent fortunes of the Liberals and NDP as campaign progressed, writing “As Peterson became more strident, Rae assumed an almost statesman-like attitude.
 He’d used up most of the venom early in the campaign.
 Now he didn’t need it.”

-On September 5, 1990, the NDP scored one of the greatest upsets in Canadian political history, taking 74 seats for a strong majority government.
+On September 6, 1990, the NDP scored one of the greatest upsets in Canadian political history, taking 74 seats for a strong majority government.
 Due to the nature of the first-past-the-post system as well as numerous fringe parties contesting this election, one third of NDP seats were won with less than 40 per cent of the vote.
 While the NDP only outpolled the Liberals by a narrow six-point margin, they managed to unseat many Liberal incumbents in the Greater Toronto Area.
 The Liberal caucus was decimated as they plunged from 95 seats to 36, at the time their worst showing ever.
 The 59-seat loss surpassed the 48-seat loss in 1943 that began the Tories' long rule over the province.
 This was also the second-worst defeat for a governing party in Ontario.
 Peterson lost his own seat, having been resoundingly defeated by NDP candidate Marion Boyd in London Centre by over 8,200 votes.
 The loss ended Peterson's political career.
 He announced his resignation as Liberal leader on the night of the election.

-Post provincial politics
+Post-provincial politics

 Peterson has continued to organize and fund-raise for the federal and Ontario provincial Liberals.
 In May 2005, he played the central role in persuading Belinda Stronach, a federal Conservative MP, to cross the floor to the ruling Liberal Party, days before a crucial confidence motion on the federal budget of Paul Martin's Liberal minority government.
-The defection proved critical to the survival of Martin's government, with the final outcome of the budget vote 153–152 in favour of the government.
+The defection proved critical to the survival of Martin's government, with the outcome of the budget vote 153–152 in favour of the government.

 After Martin resigned the party leadership in the wake of the Liberal defeat in the 2006 election, Peterson planned to support former New Brunswick Premier Frank McKenna who chose ultimately not to run.
 Peterson then backed Michael Ignatieff, criticizing former political opponent Bob Rae's entry into the race due to the latter's record as provincial premier.
 Peterson insisted he did not hold a personal grudge against Rae.